photoprism/photoprism/.github/ISSUE_TEMPLATE/bug_report.md

 Please be as specific as possible and explain what part of the software is not [working as documented](https://docs.photoprism.app/).
 "No photos found" would not be detailed enough.
 Also, never report [known issues](https://docs.photoprism.app/known-issues/) or [features not yet implemented](https://github.com/photoprism/photoprism/issues) as bugs.
 Thank you!

+Links to the related documentation on [docs.photoprism.app](https://docs.photoprism.app/):
+- ...

 #### 2. How can we reproduce it?

 Steps to reproduce the behavior: